Naif-Ganadily/Friend-or-Foe-Multi-Modal-Military-Target-Identification/README.md

 - [Link to the documentation of the legal license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)

 ## Acknowledgments 👏
-- A special thanks to Professor Radha Poovendran at the University of Washington Seattle, WA for his guidance.
+- Mention of Professor Radha Poovendran at the University of Washington, Seattle, WA, for his association with the project.
-- Recognition to our team members – Andrew Jeon, Bassam Halabiya, Naif A. Ganadily and Zachary Saunders – whose collaborative efforts have driven this project forward.
+- A big thank you to our team members – Andrew Jeon, Bassam Halabiya, Naif A. Ganadily, and Zachary Saunders – for their dedication and teamwork, which have been crucial in advancing this project.

 ## Disclaimer and Limitation of Liability ⚠️